hgrecco/pizco/docs/index.rst

 Objects can be exposed to other process in the same computer or over the network, allowing clear separation of concerns, resources and permissions.

-Pizco not only support calling methods from remote objects but also accessing their attributes, dictionary attributes and properties.
+Pizco supports calling methods from remote objects and also accessing their attributes, dictionary attributes and properties.
 Most importantly, using a Qt-like (and Qt compatible!) signal and slot mechanism you can easily register notifications.